narthur/beeminder-wiki/wiki/tutorials.md

 *   [**How to post to a Beeminder goal with a Google Form**][1]
 *   [**How to create a Beeminder BitBar plugin for Mac**][2]

-## Beeminding RSS Feeds with Integromat
+## Beeminding RSS Feeds with Make.com

 Beeminder has [an official RSS integration][3].
 However, it's limited to a single RSS feed, and it doesn't allow you to customize the datapoint value or comment.
-If you want to beemind multiple RSS feeds, or if you want to customize the datapoint value or comment, you can use Integromat to create a custom RSS integration.
+If you want to beemind multiple RSS feeds, or if you want to customize the datapoint value or comment, you can use Make.com to create a custom RSS integration.

-Below are instructions for creating a simple custom RSS integration with Integromat.
+Below are instructions for creating a simple custom RSS integration with Make.com.
 Once you have the basic flow set up, you can customize it to meet your needs.

 *   If you haven't already, create a Beeminder goal to track RSS posts.
-*   Once you have your goal created, log into [Integromat][4]
+*   Once you have your goal created, log into [Make.com][4]
 *   Click on "Scenarios" in the left sidebar
 *   Click the plus button in the top-right of the scenarios page to create a new scenario
 *   You should be taken to a page that says "What services do you want to integrate?"